-- Invest in quality.
 Choose fabrics and styles that are classic and will give you years of wear.
-Trendy clothing, or items made from lower-quality materials will show their wear sooner, and can impact your credibility.
+Trendy clothing or items made from lower-quality materials will show their wear sooner, and they can impact your credibility.

-- Buy foundational pieces first.
 Sharon was correct in investing in basic colors first.
-Black, navy, tan, and white are great colors to build off of.
+Black, navy, tan and white are great colors to build off of.

-- Add color to make a statement about your brand and personality.
-Adding red, turquoise, yellow, orange, and even dark pink jewelry, scarves, or bracelets can bring interest and highlight your colorful personality, while the overall look remains professional.
+Adding red, turquoise, yellow, orange and even dark pink jewelry, scarves or bracelets can bring interest and highlight your colorful personality, while the overall look remains professional.

-- Fit in, but stay authentic.
-Sharon would never be comfortable wearing a bright pink dress, but if she worked for a company that was more creative (think advertising or technology) she might add colorful accent pieces to brighten up her outfits.
+Sharon would never be comfortable wearing a bright pink dress, but if she worked for a company that was more creative (think advertising or technology), she might add colorful accent pieces to brighten up her outfits.
 It is important that you don't try to change who you are to fit in.
 In her first shopping experience, Sharon tried to be the person the salesperson thought she was.
 She wasn't being authentic.

-- Consider the work you'll be doing.
-If your job entails sitting all day, walking through a construction site, or meeting clients, consider how your wardrobe needs to adapt.
+If your job entails sitting all day, walking through a construction site or meeting clients, consider how your wardrobe needs to adapt.
 While you'll want to be professional and appropriate, you also need to be comfortable.
 Walking through a construction site in high heels is never advisable.